144,000 males from the tribes of Israel are numbered and assembled for the journey to the city of New Jerusalem – Revelation 7:4-8.

-The squaring of twelve is done by multiplying the twelve tribes of Israel by the names of the twelve “apostles of the Lamb.”
-In Chapter 21, New Jerusalem is laid out with square numbers.
-Its wall is 144 cubits, or 12 times 12 (“The city lies foursquare…its wall, a hundred and forty-four cubits”).
-The figure of 144,000 echoes the ancient image of the army of Israel arrayed for battle by its “thousands” (Numbers 31:14, 31:48, Deuteronomy 1:15, 1 Samuel 8:12, Revelation 21:12-14).
+Twelve is squared by multiplying the twelve tribes by the names of the twelve “apostles of the Lamb.”
+In “New Jerusalem,” the city is laid out with square numbers.
+Its wall is 144 cubits, or 12 x 12 – (“The city lies foursquare…its wall, a hundred and forty-four cubits”).
+The group of 144,000 male Israelites echoes the ancient image of the nation’s army numbered and arrayed for battle by its “thousands” – (Numbers 31:14, 31:48, Deuteronomy 1:15, 1 Samuel 8:12, Revelation 21:12-14).

-Now, John “hears” the number of the sealed – “Out of the tribe of Judah, twelve thousand sealed, out of the tribe of Reuben, twelve thousand,” and so on.
-Also, he “hears” the names of the twelve tribes.
+John “heard” the number of the sealed; “out of the tribe of Judah, twelve thousand sealed, out of the tribe of Reuben, twelve thousand,” and so on.
+And he “heard” the names of the twelve tribes.
 Just as in chapter 5, what he first heard is about to be interpreted by what he will see.
 He heard the “number” of the “sealed servants of God,” 144,000 males from Israel, but when he looks, he will “see” something quite extraordinary – the vast innumerable multitude of men and women from every nation – (Revelation 7:9-17).

-The tribe of Dan is excluded from the list of the twelve tribes.
-The image portrays ancient Israel assembled for travel to and the conquest of the Promised Land.
+The tribe of Dan is excluded from the list, but why is not clear.
+The image portrays ancient Israel assembled to invade and conquer the Promised Land.
 Under the old covenant, the tribe of Levi was excluded from the census because it was prohibited from participation in warfare.
-Its priestly duties took priority (Numbers 1:47-53).
+Its priestly duties took priority – (Numbers 1:47-53).